benyli/MountainSort-OpatzLab/README.md

 Organized and written by Benjamin Li with mentorship from Sebastian Bitzenhofer and Mattia Chini (http://www.opatzlab.com/team-members/) during IPAN 2018 (http://www.eecs.umich.edu/ipan/).
 Hope this may be helpful!

 ## Folder structure
-*After cloning, please create the empty folders "input" and "output" in ./_MountainSort_OpatzLab to hold the automatically genearted MountainSort input and output files, see **Preprocessing pipeline** and **Analysis pipeline***
+*After cloning, please create the empty folders "input" and "output" in ./_MountainSort_OpatzLab to hold the automatically genearted MountainSort input and output files, see **Preprocessing pipeline** and **Analysis pipeline** below*

 The main interface is in ./_MountainSort_OpatzLab.
 Examples are in ./mountainsort_examples-master and zips from GitHub are in ./zips from GitHub